 Academic and Professional Background

-From 2008-2012, I was the Director of Instructional Technology at an elementary (K-6) Boston Public Charter School.
-There, I developed and implemented the school’s 3 year technology plan as part of the school’s move to a newly constructed campus in 2010.
-I created a scope and sequence of the Massachusetts K-6 technology standards that were integrated into every grade level and subject area with the support from school leadership.
-Teachers were trained in the technology standards and educational technologies in a collaborative effort with the instructional technology and library/media team.
+From 2008-2012, Lisa was the Director of Instructional Technology at an elementary (K-6) Boston Public Charter School.
+There, she developed and implemented the school’s 3 year technology plan as part of it’s move to a newly constructed campus in 2010.
+She developed a scope and sequence of the Massachusetts K-6 technology standards that were integrated into every grade level and subject area with the support from school leadership.
+Teachers were trained in the technology standards and their choice of educational technologies in a collaborative effort with the instructional technology and library/media team that she managed.
 Teachers showcased their lesson plans and students presented their technology integration projects to community members and families in a school-wide annual showcase called the STEM Fair.
 The graduating 8th grade student e-portfolios were celebrated as a movie showcase, complete with special recognition awards and prizes donated from technology partners, including Apple.

-In 2013, Lisa returned to the tech industry and joined LogMeIn Inc.’s digital services team as E-services Manager, where I designed and managed web-based experiences across multiple channels (knowledge bases, online communities, live chat/AI, and social media) to help LogMeIn users learn how to use their products.
+In 2013, Lisa returned to the tech industry and joined LogMeIn Inc.’s digital services team as E-services Manager.
+She designed and managed web-based experiences across multiple channels (knowledge bases, online communities, live chat/AI, and social media) to help LogMeIn users learn how to use their products.
 As part of her role, she created wireframes, mockups and user flows to visually communicate changes to product and development and managed sprints and scrums from development to launch.
-I created instructional materials to onboard employees and customers to the new support user experiences.
-I was a member of the Customer Care Leadership Team during the 2016 LogMeIn/GoTo merger and remotely managed a global cross-functional team of content managers, support agents, and developers to drive the digital service vision and roadmap forward through several high profile projects.
-I managed multiple high profile migrations and merges of web-based user experiences to ensure an on-brand, consistent and effortless customer support experience online.
+Lisa created instructional materials to onboard employees and customers to the new support user experiences.
+She remotely managed a global cross-functional team of content managers, support agents, and developers to drive the digital service vision and roadmap forward through several high profile projects.
+Lisa managed multiple high profile migrations and merges of web-based user experiences to ensure an on-brand, consistent and effortless customer support experience online.
+Lisa was an instrumental member of the Customer Care Leadership Team during the 2016-2019 LogMeIn/GoTo merger.

-In 2019, I joined the Senior Leadership Team of the International School of Florence as the Director of Digital Learning and IT when they were embarking on a new strategy and building a new school.
-During the COVID-19 crisis, I created the Digital Learning Framework and web site of resources and tutorials to support staff, students and parents through the transition to remote teaching and learning.
-I continued my work as an educational technology leader during the pandemic in Cohasset, Massachusetts, as the Director of Digital Learning and IT (2020-2022) and as a Teaching Fellow at the Harvard Graduate School of Education (2020-present).
+In 2019, Lisa joined the Senior Leadership Team of the International School of Florence as the Director of Digital Learning and IT when they were embarking on creating a new strategy and building a new school in Tuscany.
+During the COVID-19 crisis, Lisa created the Digital Learning Framework and companion web site of resources and tutorials to support staff, students and parents through the transition to remote teaching and learning.
+Lisa continued her work in education during the pandemic in Cohasset, Massachusetts, as the Director of Digital Learning and IT (2020-2022) and as a Teaching Fellow at the Harvard Graduate School of Education (2020-present).